Innovative Programs. Established Impact. Historic Legacy.

 Learn more about the Low Vision Rehabilitation Graduate Certificate.

-• Multitiered Approach to Trauma Graduate Certificate
+Multitiered Approach to Trauma Graduate Certificate

-• Prepares students to implement trauma-informed practices across disciplines.
+- Prepares students to implement trauma-informed practices across disciplines.

-• Optional phase I training in the Neurosequential Model of Therapeutics™ (NMT).
+- Offers optional phase I training in the Neurosequential Model of Therapeutics™ (NMT).

 Learn more about the Multitiered Approach to Trauma Graduate Certificate.

-• PhD in Rehabilitation Science
+PhD in Rehabilitation Science

-• Interdisciplinary research-focused program sponsored by the departments of Occupational Therapy and Physical Therapy.
+- Interdisciplinary research-focused program sponsored by the departments of occupational therapy and physical therapy.

-• Designed for future leaders in academic teaching and rehabilitation research.
+- Prepares students to become leaders in academic teaching and rehabilitation research.

-• Students learn to design research studies, deliver educational content, and apply research to practice.
+- Students learn to design research studies, deliver educational content, and apply research to practice.

-• Emphasizes a holistic, evidence-based approach to improving rehabilitation outcomes.
+- Emphasizes a holistic, evidence-based approach to improving rehabilitation outcomes.

 Our Purpose and Principles